sourcegraph/about/content/blogposts/2023/cheating-is-all-you-need.md

 In one shot, ChatGPT has produced completely working code from a sloppy English description!
 With voice input wired up, I could have written this program by asking my computer to do it.

 And not only does it work correctly, the code that it wrote is actually pretty decent emacs-lisp code.
-It’s not complicated, sure.
+It’s not *complicated*, sure.
 But it’s good code.

 Of course people have done much, much fancier things than this.
 Someone [wrote](https://twitter.com/heykahn/status/1635752848398102530?s=20) a product description on a napkin, took a picture, and GPT wrote a working web app that implements the product description on the napkin in the picture.
 The amount of power here is honestly unknown; it’s more like a cavern that we haven’t fully explored.
 And it just gets deeper as the LLMs get bigger.